Wendothebigbraincodr/Swagrantica/README.md

 ## Installation

-Simply download "Swagrantica.js" and import it into a userscript manager Tampermonkey is recomended for Chromium based browsers Greasemonkey is recomended for Firefox based browsers
+Simply download "Swagrantica.js" and import it into a userscript manager.
+Tampermonkey is recomended for Chromium based browsers.
+Greasemonkey is recomended for Firefox based browsers.